TrevTV/DeezNET/README.md

 A .NET Deezer API wrapper and track downloading library.
 There's a CLI tool in there as well.

-This library hasn't been super tested, but it's not that complex so it should be fine.

 ## Dear Deezer
 If you would like this repository to be taken down, please send me a cease and desist.<br>
 You may e-mail it to me here: [me@trev.app](mailto:me@trev.app).